xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 For more optimal performance, consider:

 1. Storing the data without compression (if not transferring over a network), as decompressing data can slow down read speeds.
-But see also GPU decompression with nvCOMP below. :wink:
+But see also GPU decompression with nvCOMP below. 😉
 2. Concatenating several data variables together **if** a single chunk size is too small (`<1MB`), at the expense of reducing readability of the Zarr store.
    Having too many small chunks can be detrimental to read speeds.
 A compressed chunk should be `>1MB`, `<100MB` (??TODO verify) for optimal reads.
    - Alternatively, wait for [sharding](https://zarr.readthedocs.io/en/stable/user-guide/performance.html#sharding) to be supported for GPU buffers in zarr-python.